 With a low probability of a recession on the radar for 2017, we are telling clients that any pullbacks are a good opportunity to invest a windfall or to continue dollar cost averaging into their employer 401K and other investment personal accounts.

-All the brokers coming back out of the woodwork selling doom and gloom hedging products need to chill out a bit.
-Interest rates are at a historical low, corporate profits, inflation and wages are up, the economy is improving and valuations, while a bit frothy, should allow for more “new highs” in the months ahead.
+All the brokers coming back out of the woodwork selling doom and gloom alternative, insurance and other hedging products need to chill out a bit.
+Interest rates are at a historical low, corporate profits, inflation and wages are gravitating up, the economy is improving and valuations, while a bit frothy, should allow for more “new highs” in the months ahead.

-Regardless of political affiliations, many investors appear to be cautiously optimistic regarding the markets and their investment performance for the 2nd half of 2017 and beyond.
+Regardless of political affiliations and brutal opinions, many investors appear to be cautiously optimistic regarding the markets and their investment performance for the 2nd half of 2017 and beyond.
 GDP numbers have not been impressive but US earnings growth may be at its best since late 2011 if you are keeping score for the first quarter of 2017.

 In general, our clients appear less concerned about high market valuations and more cautious about Trump’s economic policies and the words that are coming out of his mouth.

 Since World War ll, the Dow Jones Index (DJIA) has grown approximately 9%-10% per year over time.
-If the law of averages keep up, don’t be surprised if the Dow doubles and passes 40K over the next 8-10 years.
+If the law of averages keep up, don’t be surprised if the Dow doubles and passes 40K over the next decade.